jborza/jborza.github.io/_posts/2020-10-20-hardware-adventures-7-lcd-controller.md

 The ST7920 display controller already is a driver/controller for the display, it already includes some display RAM, but I wanted to hide the implementation details from the rest of the system.

-This unit is almost the same as one described in the previous post.
+This unit is almost the same as one described in the [previous post Adventures in hardware, part 6 - 128x64 display]({% post_url 2020-10-16-hardware-adventures-6-12864 %}).

 The main difference is that it's connected to its display buffer RAM with a `data_in` and `address_out` wires, so it can read .